wildducktheories/jsh/README.md

 INSTALLATION TREE
 =================
-jsh operates with the assumption of the existence of installation tree.
-The function of the installation tree is to provide a uniform namespace to organise the various storage and configuration needs of individual jsh packages. jsh recognises three kinds of storage requirement: package storage, local configuration storage and local object storage.
+'jsh' operates with the assumption of the existence of installation tree.
+The function of the installation tree is to provide a uniform namespace to organise the various storage and configuration needs of individual 'jsh' packages. 'jsh' recognises three kinds of storage requirement: package storage, local configuration storage and local object storage.

 Package storage refers to the storage of package artifacts themselves and is typically managed with git.
-Configuration storage is local storage used to store configuration used by jsh packages and is expected to vary on a per installation basis.
+Configuration storage is local storage used to store configuration used by 'jsh' packages and is expected to vary on a per installation basis.
 Local object storage is storage used for arbitrary purposes.

-The jsh installation tree has the following structure:
+The 'jsh' installation tree has the following structure:

 * bin/{package} - a link to ../mnt/jsh/resolved-packages/jsh/j.sh which will invoke the top level module of {package}
 * etc/{package} - a directory (or link to a directory) for the local configuration associated with {package}